 We can measure the evaporation from plants, although the exercise has a few drawbacks.
 We can demonstrate the process as shown in Figure 3 where a plastic bag is placed over a bunch of leaves and secured with a string tie.
 After some time, depending upon whether the bag is in the sun or not, you will observe water droplets on the inside of the bag and perhaps some water accumulating in the bottom of the bag.
 The sunlight is the driving force, 'sucking' water from the soil up through the plant to be lost to the atmosphere..

 Because the water cannot evaporate through the plastic bag, the humidity increases which in turn slows down the evaporation.
 You know that feeling of 'sweating' on a very humid day - the same is occurring in the plastic bag.
 You could weigh the water, estimate the proportion of the plant that you had captured in the plastic bag and estimate the amount of water that the plant would transpire over a period.

 The same exercise can be performed using a plastic sheet covering a square

 metre of soil, capturing the water in a cup under the middle of the plastic

 4. RAINFALL STATISTICS

-Rainfall: The Bureau of Meteorology website provides daily and monthly summaries of rainfall for a large number of towns.
+Rainfall: The Bureau of Meteorology's website provides daily and monthly summaries of rainfall for a large number of towns.
 A quick look at "Climate Data Online" (http://www.bom.gov.au/climate/data/) and you will see you can choose 'daily rainfall' or 'daily weather observations'.
 Your choice will depend upon the type of model you are running.
 For most purposes a monthly model will suffice, providing a reasonably conservative model for on-site wastewater estimation.
 You can download the data and open into a spreadsheet.
 Some statistics are already provided in the 'weather and climate - monthly statistics', or you can prepare your own statistical analysis on the annual records provided.